 Choices for the newly-hired or newly-tenured

-NOTE: If you have previous service with another Minnesota public pension fund, you will automatically default to the TRA plan.
+If you have previous service with another Minnesota public pension fund, you will automatically default to the TRA plan.
 Otherwise, you may choose either TRA or your Minnesota State IRAP.

 - Do you want the responsibility of making your own investment decisions and managing investment market risk and volatility?

 - How many years do you plan to continue working?

 - Do you plan to work in Minnesota for a significant period of time?

 - When you stop working, will you need access to the funds immediately or will you begin withdrawing retirement funds at a later time?

 - Do you like the idea of receiving a retirement benefit that is a specific percentage of your final average salary or a retirement benefit determined by the amount of contributions deposited to your account and the performance of your investment choices?

 - Does the plan offer survivor and disability coverage?

 - Is it important that you have a steady monthly income after retirement, or is an income that fluctuates acceptable?

 - Is there an annual administrative fee for having a retirement account?